guaix-ucm/licaplot/README.md

 The output of this command is an ECSV file with the same information plus metadata needed for further processing.

-2. Tag all filter files with the same tag (`X` in this case), as they share the same photodiode file.
+2. Tag all filter files.

+Tag them with the same tag as chosen by the photodiode file (`X`), as they share the same photodiode file.

 ```bash
 licaplot-filters --console classif filter --tag X -i data/filters/green.txt -l Green